 If you don’t have health insurance, or are underinsured, you may qualify for financial assistance.
 You can speak with our patient financial advocates to learn more about our financial assistance program and other subsidized health insurance programs.

 Frequently Asked Questions

 You may have additional concerns about how the chargemaster works.
 Below, we list some of the most common questions and their answers.

 The chargemaster is a list of gross charges for the services provided by the hospital.
 It includes medical procedures, lab tests, supplies, medications, and other goods and services.
 The chargemaster provides the gross prices, which are often higher than the price you will pay.

 Please note that the figures listed in the chargemaster are not static.
-Prices and items change over time, for a variety of reasons.
-The prices quoted in the chargemaster are valid as of the date listed.
+Prices and items change over time for a variety of reasons.
+The prices quoted in the chargemaster are valid as of the date noted.
 We regularly post price updates.

-The attachment also includes the hospital’s average charges by Medicare Severity Diagnosis Groups (MS-DRGs).
-MS-DRGs are a system of classifying inpatient cases based on medical diagnoses and human body systems.
+The other machine-readable file includes the hospital’s average charges by Medicare Severity Diagnosis Groups.
+This system classifies inpatient cases based on medical diagnoses and human body systems.